geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

--   [Protege](http://protege.stanford.edu/): Protege is a free, open-source ontology editor and framework for building intelligent systems.
+-   [Protege](http://protege.stanford.edu/){:target="blank"}: Protege is a free, open-source ontology editor and framework for building intelligent systems.
 At this time, all ontology editors for GO use this program.
--   [OBO-Edit - **now deprecated**](http://oboedit.org/): OBO-Edit was developed by the software group at the Berkeley Drosophila Genome Project (BDGP), specifically for ontology editing; it ensured that file syntax remained correct.
-Until recently, it was also used for editing GO, but its use has been deprecated.
+-   [OBO-Edit - **now deprecated**](http://oboedit.org/){:target="blank"}: OBO-Edit was developed by the software group at the Berkeley Drosophila Genome Project (BDGP), specifically for ontology editing; it ensured that file syntax remained correct.
+In the past, it was also used for editing GO, but its use has been deprecated.

 ## What is an ontology?
 ------------------------------------------